 "Everyone should get screened, whether or not you have a family history of colon cancer.
-It’s the best way to prevent colon cancer," said Tad Jacobs, DO, Avera Medical Group Chief Medical Officer.
+It’s the best way to prevent colon cancer," said Tad Jacobs, DO.
 "It’s a serious threat and remains the second-leading type of cancer and the third leading cause of cancer deaths in the United States."

 When To Have the Exam

 For the general population, men and women age 50 should undergo a colon cancer screening exam, and then have additional screenings every 10 years until age 75.
 Some people may need earlier or more frequent screenings based on a family or polyps found in past exams.

 "Be sure to talk with your provider at your annual exam about which screenings you should undertake," Jacobs said.
 "Based on your medical history, sedation needs and personal sensitivity, you and your provider will choose which screening test is best for you.
 A colonoscopy is the best screening because of its sensitivity to detecting abnormal growths and its thorough examination, but there are options."

 Jacobs said that while some individuals may have concerns over the procedure, they should know it is low-risk.
 Most of the time it’s done under sedation — so a patient will wake up and it’s over.